yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 `18`
 <br/>
 <br/>
-`I guess that if robin chirps and robin has a beak, then robin is a bird.`
+`//I guess that if robin chirps and robin has a beak, then robin is a bird.`
 <br/>
 <br/>
 `//outputMustContain('<(&&,<robin --> [chirping]>,<robin --> [with-beak]>) ==> <robin --> bird>>. %1.00;0.42%')`